Offline mode

 Why a Pap Smear Might Reveal “Strawberry Cervix”

-If that happens, doctors typically confirm the diagnosis with additional testing, such as a nucleic acid amplification test (NAAT), which detects the parasite’s genetic material.
-According to the Mayo Clinic, these tests are highly accurate and are now considered the gold standard for diagnosing Trichomoniasis.
+In that case, the infection is confirmed through additional tests, including the nucleic acid amplification test.
+This test detects the genetic material of the parasite.
+According to the Mayo Clinic, these tests are very accurate and have become the "gold standard" for diagnosing Trichomoniasis.

 How Common This Infection Really Is